tanabe1478/YoutubePublishPlugin/README.md

 # YoutubePublishPlugin

-This plugin for [Publish](https://github.com/JohnSundell/Publish) will let you embed tweets in your posts easily.
+This plugin for [Publish](https://github.com/JohnSundell/Publish) will let you embed YouTube videos in your posts easily.

 ## Installation